 JB: I believe that we are at the center.
 The Marty Peretzes and the Michael Goldfarbs and the Lenny Ben-Davids are on the right, to the far right, and there are people to our left, and we are in the middle trying to put forward a thoughtful, moderate, mainstream point of view about how to save Israel as a Jewish home.

-Despite Ben-Ami's stated wish for legal equality with non-Jews, that is certainly far from the case now.
+Let's bridle this horse: Despite Ben-Ami’s stated wish for legal equality with non-Jews, that is certainly far from the case now.
 To maintain Jewish supremacy in Israel, non-Jews are subjected to legal discrimination in virtually every area of life, including segregated schools, severe limitations in property ownership, marriage restrictions, and lack of access to basic public services.
 This is increasingly threatened by growing international awareness and condemnation.
-The "progressive" Zionists' are desperately pushing for a rapid "two-state" (segregationist Bantustan) solution, coming not from belief in the sanctity of equality or justice, but quite the opposite - from fear of having to live on an equal basis as a minority with non-Jews (as Jews do in the US, quite comfortably, with about 2% of the population).
+“Progressive” Zionists’ (e.g., J Street, Tikkun,) are desperately pushing for a rapid “two-state” segregationist solution, coming not from belief in the sanctity of equality or justice, but quite the opposite - from fear of having to live on an equal basis as a minority with non-Jews (as Jews do in the US, quite comfortably, with less than 2% of the population).

-A veteran of struggles with another apartheid system, Nelson Mandela refused to compromise when it came to human rights, steadfastly resisting the two-state segregated bantastan system.
-He recognized the clear parallel between his struggle and that of the Palestinians, stating, "...our freedom is incomplete without the freedom of the Palestinians."
+A veteran of struggles with another apartheid system, Nelson Mandela refused to compromise when it came to human rights, steadfastly resisting the segregated Bantustan system.
+He recognized the clear parallel between his struggle and that of the Palestinians, stating, “...our freedom is incomplete without the freedom of the Palestinians.”

-Before deciding whether the U.S. should recognize Israel, Harry Truman feared that Zionist aspirations would lead to a racial or a theocratic state.
-Zionist leader Chaim Weizmann wrote Truman a series of letters including one of seven-pages, single-spaced, reassuring him that Zionists intended a thoroughly secular state similar to ours and the British.
-Truman reinforced that understanding in his May 14, 1948 recognition of the provisional government not of "the Jewish state" (words drafted by Israel that he crossed out) but of "the State of Israel."
+This goes back to the beginning.
+Before deciding whether the U.S. should recognize Israel, President Truman feared that Zionist aspirations would lead to an ethnocratic or theocratic state.
+Zionist leader Chaim Weizmann wrote Truman a series of letters including one of seven pages, single-spaced, reassuring him that Zionists intended a thoroughly secular state similar to ours and the British.
+Truman confirmed that understanding in his May 14, 1948 recognition of the provisional government not of “the Jewish state” (the suggested Israeli wording he crossed out) but “the State of Israel.”